 Karbon Homes (then Isos Housing) had completed a significant restructure (Better As One), amalgamating three operating companies into one organisation.
 The purpose of amalgamating was to become leaner, stronger and fit for future growth, reinvesting savings into bolstering front line services to customers.
 Strong external drivers around welfare reform and reduction in grant funding and changes meant that they needed to become more commercially driven and be moving towards generating their own income and focusing more on value for money.

 At the outset of the change project Karbon Homes identified that coming together marked an exciting stage of their evolution and represented a unique opportunity, both to signal a step change in their intent and ambition as an organisation and to respond to staff survey feedback that was telling them they needed to create more organisational clarity and direction.

 They also identified resistance to change as a key risk to successfully achieving the amalgamation, recognising that Better As One had the potential to negatively affect morale and performance if they failed to engage staff through the process.

 Karbon Homes knew that a significant number of staff feared that Better As One represented a threat to their independence and sense of being an intimate team and the likelihood of a change of reporting lines and relationships.
+With that fear there could also be a resistance to change.
 They also knew that the message about becoming ‘more commercial’ would be new for some staff who were perhaps unaware of the impact of external changes.

 To address their communication challenges, Karbon Homes created The “Big Picture project”.
 Its purpose was to facilitate and communicate organisational clarity in a way that engaged the hearts and minds of managers and staff, creating a sense of connection to the purpose and aims of the new ‘Better As One’ organisation.
 To deliver this, the project had the following objectives: